Can you go to jail for bank fraud?

 What is the difference between Criminal RICO and Civil RICO cases?

-After being indicted for either a civil or criminal racketeering allegation, it is crucial to immediately hire a federal racketeering attorney like Birrell Criminal Defense.
+After being accused of either a civil or criminal racketeering allegation, it is crucial to immediately hire a federal racketeering attorney like Birrell Law Firm.
 RICO is an extremely complex law, which can be difficult for many amateur lawyers to properly utilize.
 Only an experienced RICO lawyer will be able to work with the strength and determination your specific case requires.
 We can help to ensure that any and all possible penalties that are being brought against you are minimized and that there are no longstanding effects incurred from such a charge.

 A civil plaintiff will still have to prove the basic elements required in the RICO statute to prove a claim, including a person, an enterprise engaged in or affecting interstate commerce, pattern of racketeering activity, the operation and management test, and the through requirement.
 Although the standard of proof in a civil action is based upon a preponderance of the evidence, the civil RICO plaintiff must additionally prove “causation,” injury to business or property, and that he or she is subject to a more complicated statute of limitations.
 Also, in a civil racketeering action alleging fraud, the claim must be pleaded with particularity.

 Securities fraud, sometimes referred to as investment fraud, is a type of serious white-collar crime that can be committed in a variety of forms but primarily involves misrepresenting information investors use to make decisions.

 The perpetrator of the fraud can be an individual, such as a stockbroker.
 Insider trading is one type of way an individual could commit insurance fraud.
 Or it can be an organization, such as a brokerage firm, corporation, or investment bank.